nytud/emtsv/README.md

 ## Usage

 Here we present the usage scenarios.
-[The individual modules are documented in details below.](#modules)
+[The individual modules are documented in detail below.](#modules)
 <br/>
 To extend the toolchain with new modules [just add new modules to `config.py`](#creating-a-module).